ukxxx/vpn-telegram_-control_bot/README.md

 ## Functions

 The script contains several functions to handle different bot commands, as well as utility functions for managing the VPN server and performing speed tests.
-The main function main() starts the bot and handles connection issues with Telegram.

 ## Acknowledgments